mhunterak/TD_user_profile_w_django/README.md

-# User Profile with Django
+# User Profile with Django / Social Team Builder

 Steps to get the project running.